gtrcka/helloworld/README.md

-# helloworld
-the first code..maybe
-I'm the change ...
+# helloworld.. this Is the momento..
-This Is the moment..
+This is it..of the programing!
+I'm studing POO un Java, i like this!